apache/nuttx/drivers/README.txt

   of things in envionment like temperatore, orientation, acceleration, altitude, direction, position, etc.

+  DACs might fit this definition of a sensor driver as well since they measure and convert voltage levels.
+DACs, however, are retained in the analog/ sub-directory.

 sercomm/
   Sercomm is the transport used by osmocom-bb that runs on top of serial.
   See http://bb.osmocom.org/trac/wiki/nuttx-bb/run for detailed the usage